Looking for the best life insurance in Canada? You've come to the right place to make the right choice for you and your family.

 PolicyMe started out as a life insurance broker, seeing firsthand how inefficient the current life insurance process was.
 This inefficiency caused increased prices and application times for traditional insurers.

 With this knowledge, PolicyMe launched Canada's first fully digital life insurance product.

-This eliminated unnecessary administrative and distribution costs, passing the savings down to policyholders — people applying for a new policy can expect 10 to 20% cheaper premiums with PolicyMe compared to the rest of the industry.
+This eliminated unnecessary administrative and distribution costs, passing the savings down to policyholders — people applying for a new policy can expect the lowest premiums in Canada with PolicyMe, when compared to the rest of the industry.

 Most of PolicyMe's policies are issued by Canadian Premier Life Insurance Company, a federally-regulated life insurance company that's been operating in Canada for over 60 years, with over $300M in assets and $40M in claims paid (across all product lines) in 2020.

 Price: For a 35-year old woman, PolicyMe life insurance costs $23.44/month.
 For a 35-year old man, it costs $31.29/month.

 At PolicyMe, we’re intentional with the products we offer because we know that our customers are intentional with how they spend, save and invest their money.

 We’ve cut unnecessary steps and expenses to offer you the most affordable product in Canada, with the same quality of coverage.
 The result?
 You get the protection you need and at a price that you can afford.